asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

       [^4]: These files contain parameter estimates for regressions based on a 5,000-sample of the bills, used to run regressions with `Yllm`, `Yhuman`, and `Ytilde`.
 They also include the bias, MSE, and coverage averaged over $N = 1000$ simulation runs, relative to the `10k_Yhuman` regressions.

   4. **Replicating Figures & Tables:**
       If you are only interested in generating the figures and tables, run the following commands.
-This will generate the `./Figures and Tables` directory containing the resulting figures and tables, organized in subdirectories:
+This will generate the `./Figures and Tables` directory and its content:
       ```bash
       python ./Code/4.1_est_llm_pred_error.py
       Rscript ./Code/4.2_bills_llm_plots.r